Optimization Bias in Investing: Spot It, Profit From It

 Another powerful technique is volume analysis in conjunction with price action and sentiment indicators.
 Unusual volume spikes can indicate shifts in mass psychology, particularly when they coincide with breakouts from critical technical levels.
 By paying attention to these confluences, investors can identify high-probability trade setups that align with technical and psychological factors.

 Paul Tudor Jones, a legendary hedge fund manager, exemplifies this approach.
 He combines rigorous technical analysis with a keen understanding of market psychology.
-He famously stated, “The secret to success from a trading perspective is to have an indefatigable and an undying and unquenchable thirst for information and knowledge.”
-This hunger for understanding the market’s technical and psychological aspects has been a key factor in his long-term success.
+He famously stated, “The secret to success from a trading perspective is an indefatigable, undying, and unquenchable thirst for information and knowledge.”
+This hunger for understanding the market’s technical and psychological aspects has been key to his long-term success.

 Real-World Success Stories